 Ian Banks is both a chartered architect and a public art consultant.
 He is the sole Director of Atoll Ltd, his micro architecture + art collaborative, that partners with a network of artists, designers, architects, landscape architects, engineers, curators and other creative organisations.

 His predominantly residential architecture work carried out independently, is a key part of his bigger limited company portfolio.
 Ian takes great pride in the integrity of this work, and always looks to deliver good design, customer service and professionalism in equal measure.
 His architectural work relies almost entirely on gaining new commissions via word-of-mouth recommendations – rather than be the result of advertising and marketing.
 Through Atoll, Ian also pursues other artistic, non-profit and voluntary interests, working in the wider public realm.
-In doing this, he informally ploughs back profits gained from the more commercial architectural work to help subsidise his other cultural and community ‘placemaking’ interests.
+In doing this, he informally ploughs back profits gained from the more commercial work to help sustain his other cultural and community ‘placemaking’ interests, including pro bono work.

 At any one time, Atoll’s work is split to varying degrees between the four main working areas of: